<> <> <> <>

 If this is the sole cause, new hair growth may still be possible, as temporary stress doesn't necessarily mean it has triggered permanent hair loss.
 In fact, TE usually occurs three months after the stressful event and lasts for about six months.

-People who have a certain medical condition such as an immune disorder can also cause hairline receding or complete hair loss.
+People who have certain medical conditions can also notice their hairline receding or complete hair loss.

 Lifestyle factors

-We know the choices we make like our diet or smoking affects all aspects of our wellbeing, so it's not surprising these can influence hair loss and viability of new hair.
+We know the choices we make like our diet or smoking affect all aspects of our well-being, so it's not surprising these can influence hair loss and the viability of new hair.

 How we treat or style our hair affects this too, with excessive heat styling or frequent pulled-back ponytails and buns having the ability to cause hair loss.